 What Is Laser Therapy?

-At Fit2Function Clinics in Oxford Circus and Covent Garden, we use advanced low-level laser technology as part of a wider treatment plan.
-It is safe, pain-free and designed to support your body’s natural healing process without medication, injections or surgery.
+At Fit2Function Clinics in Oxford Circus and Covent Garden, we use advanced laser therapy as part of a wider treatment plan.

 How Laser Therapy Works

-Laser therapy, sometimes called low-level laser therapy or cold laser therapy, uses specific wavelengths of light to stimulate healing at a cellular level.
+Laser therapy (also called low-level or cold laser therapy) uses specific wavelengths of light to stimulate healing at a cellular level.

 Who Typically Benefits From Laser Therapy?